 Remember wasps play a beneficial role in your garden, so if you can keep a safe distance from the nest you might not even have to remove it.
 Just make sure that you know where the nest is and are aware of wasp activity, so you don’t cross their flight path, or give them a fright which will cause it to release the dreaded pheromone.

-However, if the nest is significantly large and there is a lot of activity, you are far better off calling in pest control experts and getting in touch with your home emergency insurance provider.
+However, if the nest is large and there is a lot of activity, you are far better off calling in pest control experts and getting in touch with your home emergency insurance provider.

 The sting in the tale